 Freelancer Permit vs. Trade License

-We have compiled and list down a few instances to compare both types of licenses.
-This comparison may help you in deciding which one is better for your business.
+We’ve collected and mentioned a few reasons to compare the two forms of licenses.
+This comparison will help determine which option is best for your business.

 Situation 1 – Hiring Employees in the Future

-Trade License: If you’re hoping to grow your operation and take on staff, you should probably opt for a trade license.
-You could, of course, de-register your freelance permit or upgrade it to a trade license once you’ve been running for a while – but it would be easier to have a trade license from the start.
+Trade License: If you want to expand your business and hire employees, you should probably get a trade license.
+You might, of course, de-register your freelance permit or convert it to a trade license after you’ve been in business for a while but having a trade license from the outset will be more convenient.

 Situation 2 – Ease of Setting Up and Running Your Business

-Freelancer Permit: It is relatively easier to get a trade license or a freelancer permit in the UAE but getting the freelancer permit will likely be easier and proves an ideal starting point for a UAE entrepreneur.
-A freelance permit is available in free zones like RAKEZ, Dubai Media City, and Dubai Design District.
+Freelancer Permit: In the UAE, obtaining a trade license or a freelancer permit is reasonably simple, but getting a freelancer permit is likely to be better and is an excellent place to start for a UAE entrepreneur.
+In free zones such as RAKEZ, Dubai Media City, and Dubai Design District, a freelance permit is valid.

 Situation 3 – Low Costs

-On average the total price for a freelance permit varies from AED 10,000 to AED 20,000 and depends on factors like:
+The overall cost of a freelance permit ranges from AED 10,000 to AED 20,000 on average, depending on factors such as:

 - You need a 1-year permit, or you wish to opt 3 years straight away